 A car can sustain serious engine damage if the timing belt suddenly breaks.
 That’s why it’s important to replace the timing belt every eight years or 100,000 miles.

-Timing belts typically do not show any obvious signs of wear.
-Some vehicles may have different requirements, so check the owner’s manual for more information on replacement.
+Timing belts usually do not display clear signs of use.
+Certain vehicles may have unique specifications, so consult the owner’s manual to learn more about replacement.

 Rather than waiting until a timing belt breaks, it’s more cost-effective and safer to replace it in advance.
 The best way to maintain your car is to be proactive.
 Many mechanics also recommend replacing the timing belt and water pump at the same time.